Centreville, Illinois: Environmental Justice

-Centreville Citizens for Change, a local advocacy group, has led efforts to hold the government accountable and fight for tangible outcomes such as full sewer system repairs, transparency in government planning, and the enforcement of environmental protections.
+Centreville Citizens for Change, a local advocacy group, and Equity Legal Services, Inc., a grassroots non-profit legal services organization, have led efforts to hold the government accountable and fight for tangible outcomes such as full sewer system repairs, transparency in government planning, and the enforcement of environmental protections.
 Groups like Earthjustice and the Metropolitan St. Louis Equal Housing and Opportunity Council have helped draw national attention to the crisis.
 Their efforts have involved litigation, community organizing, and lobbying for infrastructure investment.

 These efforts have had a bit of success.
 In 2023, the Illinois Environmental Protection Agency (Illinois EPA) awarded a $9.9 million grant to address parts of Centreville’s sewage system.
 Unfortunately, local engineers estimate that fixing the full infrastructure will take over a decade and more than $100 million, largely because major drainage canals, particularly the Harding Ditch, have been severely neglected.
 Harding Ditch plays a central role in Centreville’s drainage system.
 Its poor maintenance has contributed significantly to flooding and sewage overflows, making its restoration essential to solving the area’s environmental problems.

 Community members are also seeking federal help.
 At town hall meetings, residents and advocates have appealed to the U.S. Army Corps of Engineers to assist with dredging Harding Ditch and planning sustainable drainage systems.
 However, the Corps has limited jurisdiction and funding, making such partnerships difficult to obtain.

 A Federal Emergency Management Agency (FEMA) buyout program has been introduced as an option for residents who want to relocate from high-risk areas, but compensation is still a concern.
 Many homes are so damaged that they have little to no market value, leaving the owners with few options.
 Due to the extensive water and sewage damage, these properties are no longer safe or insurable, making it difficult for owners to sell or relocate without taking on personal debt.
 This exemplifies how environmental injustice is compounded by economic vulnerability, leaving affected communities with few viable options.

 Despite these challenges, Centreville residents continue to fight for their justice.
 A study led by José Constantine and James Manigault-Bryant of Williams College has partnered with residents to conduct community-based research on flooding and infrastructure vulnerability.
 Their support includes mapping flood zones, analyzing policy impacts, and co-developing public resources that amplify resident voices.
 These initiatives aim to improve infrastructure while also supporting education, community research, and local political advocacy.